c-cube/ocaml-containers/README.md

     modules of the stdlib.
 4. A sub-library with complicated abstractions, `containers.advanced` (with a LINQ-like query module, batch operations using GADTs, and others)
+5. A library using [Lwt](https://github.com/ocsigen/lwt/), `containers.lwt`.
+    Currently only contains experimental, unstable stuff.
-5. Random stuff, with *NO* *GUARANTEE* of even being barely usable or tested, in other dirs (mostly `misc` but also `lwt` and `threads`).
+6. Random stuff, with *NO* *GUARANTEE* of even being barely usable or tested, in other dirs (mostly `misc` but also `lwt` and `threads`).
 It's where I tend to write code when I want to test some idea, so half the modules (at least) are unfinished or don't really work.